Sranderley/reusableBehaviors/README.md

 * Some directives depend on services, please just go to the [demo page](https://sranderley.github.io) already

 ### <a name="usage"></a>Usage
 These directives are meant for use with the ng-class directive and a strong knowledge of CSS and CSS transitions.
-They can be used to provide behaviors to standalone elements, or they can be wrapped up inside of other directives with styles already applied, providing behavior to the contents of the container directive.
+They can be used to provide behaviors to standalone elements, or they can be invoked inside of other directives with styles already applied, providing behavior to the contents of the container directive.

 ####Example